snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Authorizing in the API documentation

 To be able to post sample requests in the documentation you need to click the `Authorize` button at the top of the document and authorize with your token.
-The value for the token field in each individual requests is overwritten by this authorization.
+The value for the token field in each individual request is overwritten by this authorization.

 The endpoints focus on the main operations in the workflow around: